The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

 As another test of how different LFBOT hosts are from the selected transient hosts, we showcase them along the star-forming main-sequence (SFMS) in Figure~\ref{fig:sfms}: a well-studied galaxy relation followed by star-forming galaxies as they gain in stellar mass \citep{speagle2014, whitaker2014, leja2022}.
 How transient hosts track the SFMS informs how dependent their progenitors are on star-formation or stellar mass for formation (with older progenitors more dependent on stellar mass, given their longer formation timescales).
-Visually, it appears that LFBOT hosts trace the SFMS and are ``normal" star-forming galaxies, similar to the CCSN populations.
-On the contrary, SLSN and LGRB hosts appear to lie above the SFMS \citep{schulze2018, schulze2021}.
+Visually, it appears that LFBOT lie slightly above the SFMS and the bulk of the CCSN host populations, seemingly tracing more star-forming galaxies.
+However, LFBOTs are not as high above the SFMS as SLSN-I and LGRB hosts \citep{schulze2018, schulze2021}.

-As a more quantitative assessment of how LFBOT hosts track the SFMS, we next determine how LFBOTs track both SFR and $M_*$ in the 2D SFR-$M_*$ plane, given the multivariate statistical test presented in \citet{hm2026}.
-In other words, we test the relative rate of LFBOTs tracking SFR or $M_*$ to determine how dependent their progenitor may be on either of these properties for formation.
-The \citet{hm2026} test was applied in \citet{frankenblast} for several SN host populations (including SNe II and Ibc) and essentially determines if an observed host galaxy sample SFR–$M_*$ distribution are drawn from that of a weighted mock galaxy population.
-To begin, we draw 32,000 mock galaxy SFRs and $M_*$ from weighted probability density distributions, $W \times \rho$($M_*$, SFR$|z$), at each LFBOT host redshift.
-Weights are given by:
+As a more quantitative assessment of how LFBOT hosts track the SFMS, we next determine how LFBOTs track both SFR and $M_*$ in the 2D SFR-$M_*$ plane, given the multivariate statistical test presented in \citet{hm2026}. \citet{hm2026} formulate a rejection test to determine whether a mock galaxy population, weighted by various combinations of SFR and $M_*$, can be ruled out to describe the SFR-$M_*$ distribution of a transient host population.
+This essentially tests the relative rates of transients tracking SFR or $M_*$ to determine how dependent their progenitor may be on either of these properties for formation.
+Similar to the AD test, \citet{hm2026} determine a nominal $p$-value ($p_\textrm{nom}$), where $p_\textrm{nom} < 0.05$ suggests the null hypothesis that the transient hosts derive from a specified weighted distribution can be rejected.
+Because this test was previously applied by \citet{frankenblast} to evaluate several SN host populations (including SNe II and Ibc), it provides a baseline to compare against our LFBOT host sample.

-where if $A \rightarrow 0$, the solution reduces to a SFR-weighted distribution, and if $B \rightarrow 0$, the solution reduces to a $M_*$-weighted distribution.
-The ``unweighted" probability density is based on the observed COSMOS2015 \citep{Laigle2016} and 3D-HST \citep{Skelton2014} galaxy SFR-$M_*$ distribution determined in \citet{leja2022}. \citet{hm2026} formulate a rejection test to determine whether a weighted distribution can be ruled out to describe the SFR-$M_*$ distribution of a transient host population.
-Similar to the AD test, they determine a nominal $p$-value ($p_\textrm{nom}$), where $p_\textrm{nom} < 0.05$ suggests the null hypothesis that the transient hosts derive from a specified weighted distribution can be rejected.
 For more details on this method, we refer the readers to \citet{hm2026}.